You are here

 Jessica Hanselman Gray

-Early modern British literature; history of science and scientific knowledge production; metaphors of maternity and reproduction.
+Early modern British literature and science; history of knowledge production; metaphors of maternity and reproduction.

 UWP 1 - Expository Writing, Graduate Student Instructor (Topics: Higher education priorities; Political rhetoric; the STEM gender gap; STEM education and access)

 UWP 104F - Writing in the Health Sciences, Reader

 ENL 164 / STS 164 - Writing Science, Teaching Assistant (Prof. Colin Milburn)